Anjianto/xignature-drive/README.md

 #### 6. Follow setup wizard steps

 That was the hardest part of installation proces.
-Please follow instructions in every step of Setup Wizard to successfully install VueFileManager.
+Please follow instructions in every step of Setup Wizard to successfully install Xignature Drive.

 #### 7. Set up Cron